SmitdCatchy/warcry-companion/README.md

 This project was created to give an easy to use companion application to play Warcry.
 I hope it will be your go to warband manager and will be an invaluable asset during games to keep track of the fighters and winning conditions.

+You can access the application on [this link](https://smitdcatchy.github.io/warcry-companion/).

 ## Ideas and Features

 If you have ideas of features that would improve the application do not keep it in!